 Chris Tomlin’s Adore was a wonderfully worshipful back-drop for Communion, segueing seamlessly at the end to the carol O Come All Ye Faithful.
 The final song was our marathon, foot-stomping version of Children Go When I Send Thee, which at almost 30ºC in a sweltering big top was an almost Herculean feat of physical endurance.

 Wednesday afternoon was spent singing our hearts out with a keen group of young pilgrims in our music workshop.
-We prepare a group version of the theme song The Future is Bright, which we shared with the other pilgrims as part of the Evening gathering.
+We prepared a group version of the theme song The Future is Bright, which we shared with the other pilgrims as part of the Evening gathering.

-The start of the Wednesday evening in the big top is always an opportunity for a bit of a praise party, with few of the favourites.
+The start of the Wednesday evening in the big top is always an opportunity for a bit of a praise party, with a few of the favourites.
 Our 500 Spirit-filled pilgrims almost blew the roof off the big top with high-energy favourites like Shine Jesus Shine (yes, really!), My Lighthouse and Dancing Generation.

 Bishop Philip’s teaching and the video reflection on the Beatitudes reminded us that our hope for the future is lived out in the present.
 In response we sang the poignant Build My Life from the music collective know as Housefires.